-You can use the 4% general rule.
+You can use the 3% - 5% general rule.
 If you redeem 4% of your financial assets per year and earn a 4% rate of return you can finance life without reducing your financial assets.
 In today’s environment (late 2017) you will be hard pressed to get a GIC with a 3% rate.
-That means you will have to include growth in your portfolio to generate a long-term average rate of return of 4%.
+That means you will have to include growth in your portfolio to generate an expected long-term average rate of return of 4%.
 Or, withdraw less than 4%, or draw down your savings.
 4% of $500,000 is $20,000 per year + CPP + OAS gets annual income to between $32,000 and $40,000.
 If your average rate of return until death is 4%, $500,000 less any potential tax will be passed on to your spouse or the next generation.

 Many of us, and especially retirees, are good at reducing our own personal inflation factor.
 We substitute high priced goods with low priced goods.
-If the price of beef goes through the roof we eat more chicken.
+If the price of beef goes up we eat more chicken.
 If gas doubles we stay home 10% more.
-Your personal inflation rate is much more important than the general inflation rate calculated through the CPI.
+Your personal inflation rate is more important than the general inflation rate calculated through the CPI.
 Homeowners are happy when housing prices rise.
 Headline inflation will rise but the homeowner is affected to the positive.
 You can see the weight of CPI components here.
 Note that OAS and CPP payments increase at the inflation rate.
 Retirees have at least partial protection from inflation.

 Good debt / Bad debt